laminekebe/docker-images/wms/readme.md

 Also not the Docker Compose file showing how to run the app with a database and Nginx proxy.
 You can start this with `docker-compose up`.

 The image comes with the standard ODC installed, including the entrypoint that sets the config from the environment.

+Additionally, the image includes another flag that can be used to grab a config file from a URL:

+* `WMS_CONFIG_URL`